-Fig. 2.
-Evolution of the landscape in the Cima Salti area. a) Pleniglacial ice flowing to the south. b) Lateglacial ice coming from the south. c) Postglacial landscape with headscarp of the landslide in red. d) Present topography with the incision of the Magnone stream.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)
+Figure 2: Evolution of the landscape in the Cima Salti area. a) Pleniglacial ice flowing to the south. b)Lateglacial ice coming from the south. c) Postglacial landscape with headscarp of the landslide in red.d) Present topography with the incision of the Magnone stream.

-Fig. 3.
-Geological map of the Cima Salti area, modified after Picotti and Tommasi (2002).
+Figure 3: Geological map of the Cima Salti area, modified after Picotti and Tommasi (2002).
 Till outcrop refers to the outcrop described in the text.
 Coordinates are in the UTM Sistema Geodetico Nazionale (ROMA, 1940).

-the Sarca valley large deposits comprising limestone megaboulders, known as "Marocche", can be found (Trener, 1924; Perna, 1974; Chinaglia, 1993; Bassetti, 1997).
+Considering the regional context, several large rock avalanches affected the Trentino region during the Lateglacial and the Holocene, contributing significantly to landscape evolution in the area (Fuganti, 1969; Perna, 1974; Chinaglia, 1993; Bassetti, 1997).
+For example, in the Sarca valley large deposits comprising limestone megaboulders, known as "Marocche", can be found (Trener, 1924; Perna, 1974; Chinaglia, 1993; Bassetti, 1997).
 Trener (1924) recognised three large landslides and nine small events.
 Based on the finding of Roman relics, he suggested a post-Roman age for at least one of them.
 More recently, Perna (1974) dated the "Marocche" deposits using paleo-karst features to post-Last Glacial Maximum.
 Bassetti (1997) identified six landslides and found Bronze Age materials within the deposits, and suggested an historical age.
-Based on 36Cl exposure dating of carbonate megaboulders, Ivy-Ochs et al. (2017) dated the main "Marocche" rock avalanches to around 5000 years BP.
-Two periods of enhanced landslide activity followed: one around 1600 years BP (late Roman Age) and one Medieval, which may have been triggered by the 1117 CE Verona Earthquake (Guidoboni et al., 2005).
-The Lavini di Marco rock avalanche (Orombelli and Sauro, 1988; Tommasi et al., 2009), whose deposit dammed and deviated the Adige River, was supposedly triggered by this earthquake (Guidoboni et al., 2005; Galadini et al., 2001: 1040-1215 CE).
-Recently, however, Martin et al. (2014) showed that the Lavini di Marco rockslide deposit dates to 3000 \pm 400 years BP.
-Some ages on the sliding plane record small-scale reactivations; a single age of 800 \pm 210 years suggests a reactivation at Lavini di Marco coincident with the Verona earthquake.
-Galadini et al. (2001) related the Cima Salti Landslide to the same seismic
+Based on Cl exposure dating of carbonate megaboulders, lvy-Ochs et al. (2017) dated the main "Marocche" rock avalanches to around 5000 years BP.
+Two periods of enhanced landslide activity followed: one around 1600 years BP (late Roman Age) and one Medieval, which may have been triggered by the 1117 AD Verona Earthquake (Guidoboni et al., 2005).
+The Lavini di Marco rock avalanche (Orombelli and Sauro, 1988; Tommasi et al., 2009), whose deposit dammed and deviated the Adige River, was supposedly triggered by this earthquake (Guidoboni et al., 2005; Galadini et al., 2001: 1040-1215 AD).
+Recently, however, Martin et al. (2014) showed that the Lavini di Marco rockslide deposit dates to 3000 +/-400 years BP.
+Some ages on the sliding plane record small-scale reactivations; a single age of 800 +/- 210 years suggests a reactivation at Lavini di Marco coincident with the Verona earthquake.
+Galadini et al. (2001) related the Cima Salti Landslide to the same seismic event.